Existence and uniqueness of weighted generalized $\psi$-estimators: Introduction

-In the literature, we could not find a name for the function \eqref{fgv_elmeleti}, however, we may call it as a $\psi$-expectation function.
-Under appropriate conditions, the $\psi$-estimator (Z-estimator) based on i.i.d.\ observations $\xi_1,\ldots,\xi_n$ is supposed to 'well-estimate' the zero of the function \eqref{fgv_elmeleti}, provided that it exists uniquely, for more details, see, e.g., Kosorok \cite[Sections 2.2.5 and 13]{Kos}.
+In the literature, we could not find a name for the function \eqref{fgv_elmeleti}, however, we may call it a $\psi$-expectation function.
+Under appropriate conditions, the $\psi$-estimator (Z-estimator) based on i.i.d.\ observations $\xi_1,\ldots,\xi_n$ (where $\xi_1$ has the same law as that of $\xi$) is supposed to 'well-estimate' the zero of the function \eqref{fgv_elmeleti}, provided that it exists uniquely, for more details, see, e.g., Kosorok \cite[Sections 2.2.5 and 13]{Kos}.